Switch to electric cars threatens 75,000 German auto industry jobs

 The rollout of emissions-free vehicles creates some new jobs, in the area of vehicle electronics and batteries, but electric cars will result in less work for assembly workers, Germany’s trade union IG Metall warned.

-“By 2030 every second job in passenger car powertrain will be impacted directly or indirectly by electromobility,” IG Metall said about the study, which is based on data provided by Daimler, BMW, Volkswagen and auto suppliers Bosch, ZF, Schaeffler .
+“By 2030 every second job in passenger car powertrain will be impacted directly or indirectly by electromobility,” IG Metall said about the study, which is based on data provided by Daimler, BMW, Volkswagen (VOWG_p.DE) and auto suppliers Bosch [ROBG.UL], ZF [ZFF.UL], Schaeffler (SHA_p.DE).

 “Politicians and industry now need to develop strategies to manage this transformation,” said IG Metall’s chief, Joerg Hofmann.